dotnet/docs/docs/core/docker/docker-basics-dotnet-core.md

 #### Installing Docker Client

-Install [Docker 18.06](https://docs.docker.com/release-notes/docker-ce/) or later of the Docker CE.
+Install [Docker 18.06](https://docs.docker.com/release-notes/docker-ce/) or later of the Docker client.

 The Docker client can be installed in: